Urban Water Management

 Management of water supply infrastructure is challenging and expensive.
 Water supply pipes are mostly underground and monitoring is arduous task.
 The leakage statistics of average UK home is 133 litres per day.
 Huge proportion of purified water could be lost because of aging and leaky pipes, broken water mains and faulty meters.

-Increasing water demand, higher rate of water abstraction and rapid urbanization might induce effects such as induced seepage of contaminated water, land subsidence and coastal saline intrusion.
+Increasing water demand, higher rate of water abstraction and rapid urbanisation might induce effects such as induced seepage of contaminated water, land subsidence and coastal saline intrusion.
 Government initiatives will be less effective if vacuum exists for responsibility and accountability of urban water management.
 Integrated approach with wider participation of stakeholders, public and private agencies will be more effective in managing urban water.